pedrozadotdev/n8n-nodes-gnr-stack/README.md

-# n8n-nodes-http-forward-auth
+# n8n-nodes-gnr-stack

-This is an n8n community node.
+This is a set of n8n community nodes.
+It may be used in GNR Stack.

+## HTTP Forward Auth Trigger/Response Node
 It can be used as a HTTP forward auth middleware with reverse proxies like Traefik and Caddy.

+## Redis Vector Store Node
+This is a node that use Redis Stack Vector database as a vector store for your agents.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.